-I have felt myself ask him time and time again, “just tell me what to do and I will do it!”
+I have felt myself asking him time and time again, “Just tell me what to do and I will do it!”
 Really, I ask, “It would be so helpful, pretty please with a cherry on top.” or “I will just do this one thing, really I promise.”

 Goodness, how much easier life would be if He would just tell us what to do.